 The period from entry (admission) as an inpatient into a hospital (or other covered facility) until discharge.
 In counting days of inpatient care, the date of entry and the date of discharge count as the same day.

 An authorization by the enrollee or spouse for us to issue payment of benefits directly to the provider.
 We reserve the right to pay you, the enrollee, directly for all covered services.

 January 1 through December 31 of the same year.
 For new enrollees, the calendar year begins on the effective date of their enrollment and ends on December 31 of the same year.

-The Blue Cross and Blue Shield Association, on behalf of the local Blue Cross and Blue Shield Plans.
+The Blue Cross Blue Shield Association, on behalf of the local Blue Cross and Blue Shield member companies.

-A collaborative process of assessment, planning, facilitation and advocacy for options and services to meet an individual's health needs through communication and available resources to promote quality, cost-effective outcomes (Case Management Society of America, 2002).
+A collaborative process of assessment, planning, facilitation, care coordination, evaluation, and advocacy for options and services to meet an individual’s and family’s health needs through communication and available resources to promote quality, cost-effective outcomes (Case Management Society of America, 2012).
 Each Blue Cross and Blue Shield Plan administers a case management program to assist Service Benefit Plan members with certain complex and/or chronic health issues.
-Each program is staffed by licensed healthcare professionals (Case Managers) and is accredited by URAC.
+Each program is staffed by licensed health care professionals (Case Managers) and is accredited by URAC or NCQA.
 For additional information regarding case management, call us at the telephone number listed on the back of your Service Benefit Plan ID card.

 Coinsurance is the percentage of our allowance that you must pay for your care.
 You may also be responsible for additional amounts.

 A copayment is a fixed amount of money you pay when you receive covered services.

 Any surgical procedure or any portion of a procedure performed primarily to improve physical appearance through change in bodily form, except for repair of accidental injury or to restore or correct a part of the body that has been altered as a result of disease or surgery or to correct a congenital anomaly.